luisosorio3214/Machine-Learning-Project-R/Airline Statisfaction Analysis/Airline_Passenger_Satisfaction.md

     ## [1] 129880     24

-We are given 24 features and 129,880 total observations for our dataset.
+We are given 24 features and 129,880 total observations for our data set.

 ``` r
 # Check for missing values